gnosis/gp-v1-ui/README.md

 &nbsp;
 [![Coverage Status](https://coveralls.io/repos/github/gnosis/dex-react/badge.svg?branch=develop)](https://coveralls.io/github/gnosis/dex-react?branch=develop)

-# Mesa - a dapp for Gnosis Protocol
+# Gnosis Protocol Web

 <img align="right" width="350" src="./docs/screenshot.png">

-Mesa is the first dapp built on the [Gnosis Protocol](https://docs.gnosis.io/protocol).
+`Gnosis Protocol Web` is the first dapp built on the [Gnosis Protocol](https://docs.gnosis.io/protocol).

 Gnosis Protocol is a fully permissionless DEX that enables ring trades to maximize liquidity.

-Mesa allows users to:
+`Gnosis Protocol Web` allows users to:

 - Create orders in [Gnosis Protocol](https://docs.gnosis.io/protocol)
 - See the balances for any token: available in their wallet and on the exchange